-Friendships are important in childhood.
-As children grow up they will seek deeper levels of trust and support from their friendships.
-Young people who live with or are closely affected by HIV have reported finding this more difficult as they typically cannot share the information about HIV with their peer group.
-This can mean they feel they can’t form the depth of relationship they would like.
-Young people describe having two identities, and the identity of being HIV positive, or having a close family member who is, is kept secret from most people in their lives.
+Friendships are an important part of childhood.
+As children grow up they will seek deeper trust and support from their friendships.
+Young people who live with, or are closely affected by HIV, have reported finding this more difficult as they typically cannot share the information about HIV with their peers.
+This can mean they feel they can’t form the depth of relationship they would like to have.
+Young people have described having two identities, and the identity of living with HIV, or having a close family member living with HIV, is kept secret from most people in their lives.

-For any child, having a chronic illness or living with someone who has one can have an impact on their educational achievements and their engagement with school.
-Where a school does not know the family are living with HIV, this can add additional pressure as poor attendance, frequent lateness, bad concentration or missing deadlines will not be understood as an impact of living with chronic illness.
-It also means that child will not have the understanding and support needed from the school and other outside agencies.
+For any child, having a chronic illness or living with someone who has one, can have an impact on how well they do at school.
+When a school does not know a family are living with HIV, this can add additional pressure as poor attendance, frequent lateness, bad concentration or missing deadlines will not be understood as an impact of living with chronic illness.
+It also means that the child involved, will not have the understanding and support needed from the school and other outside agencies.

-There is now growing concern about the extent of low education attainment in the group of young people who have grown up living with HIV.
+There is now growing concern about the extent of low education attainment in young people who are growning up living with HIV.
 HIV positive children have higher than average levels of cognitive development delay, which could be supported by extra educational support if discovered early.
-However the lack of disclosure of HIV to schools due to the fear that this information will not be managed well, means that often this need for additional educational support is either delayed or remains unrecognised.
+However the lack of sharing of HIV status to schools, due to the fear that this information will not be managed well, means that often this need for additional educational support is delayed or remains unknown.

 Knowledge about HIV

 Many young people living in a family where there is HIV have caring responsibilities above and beyond those expected in another family.
-It is important these are acknowledged and where possible, the young person is linked into young carers services.
-We know that young people can find their caring responsibilities extremely consuming and for many it can be very difficult to gain any respite from their household duties and care responsibilities.
+It is important that these are acknowledged and where possible, the young person is linked into specific services.
+We know that young carers can find their responsibilities extremely consuming, and for many it can be very difficult to get a break.

-An added challenge can be presented when the parent may not want their HIV status known by the young carers service, therefore an intermediate professional may be needed to support the family to use this service.
+An added challenge can occur when the parent may not want their HIV status known by the young carers service, therefore an intermediate professional may be needed to support the family to use this service.

-Additionally parents may not identify their child as a young carer.
-If you suspect that a young person may be undertaking a caring role in their family you can contact Children’s Society Include Project.
+On top of this, the parents themselves may not identify their child as a young carer.
+If you think a young person may have a caring role in their family you can contact Children’s Society Include Project.